 April 22, 2020 3 min read

-Research: People are not washing their hands as well as they should and some healthcare workers aren’t at all.
+People are not washing their hands as well as they should and some healthcare workers aren’t washing them at all!

-Even more startling was the research which found that when hospital personnel, such as doctors and nurses, were not being monitored, compliance to hand hygiene practice dropped from 94% to just 30%, a finding that is incredibly concerning for health facilities and patients alike.
-Lack of time, non-habitual washing and limited knowledge were the main reasons underpinning non-compliance of the hand washing policy, reiterating just how important it is for people to understand the risk they pose to others simply by not washing their hands properly; for example, Check out this clip to see just how much bacteria can grow after one toilet visit.
-The primary bacteria found after a toilet visit was E. Coli, which can cause symptoms such as diarrhea, stomach pain, fever and sometimes vomiting.
-E. Coli and other similar types of germs can be transmitted after a toilet visit but also through other means such as changing a nappy, or handling raw meats that may have invisible animal feces on them; A single gram of human faeces—which is about the weight of a paper clip—can contain one trillion germs, with improper hand washing the primary cause of transmission (Centre for Disease Control and Prevention, accessed 01/03/2020).
+Startlingly, research found that when hospital personnel, such as doctors and nurses, were not being monitored, compliance to hand hygiene practice dropped from 94% to just 30%, a finding that is incredibly concerning for health facilities and patients alike.
+Lack of time, non-habitual washing and limited knowledge were the main reasons underpinning non-compliance of the hand washing policy, reiterating just how important it is for people to understand the risk they pose to others simply by not washing their hands properly.

 The key message here is not to leave your health in somebody else’s hands (literally) because you just don’t know how clean they really are.
 Now is the time to be asking your providers and therapists when they last cleaned the bed, changed the towels, and (properly) washed their hands to avoid the risk of an infection.